react-navigation/react-navigation.github.io/docs/community-libraries-and-navigators.md

 This component implements [iOS large header with grow/shrink on scroll](https://react-navigation.canny.io/feature-requests/p/ios-11-large-header-and-growshrink-on-scroll), made by [@jonsamp](https://github.com/jonsamp).
 Note that it doesn't handle header animation between screens, it only handles animating the header title on scroll.

-headerMode is an option in createStackNavigator's config, not in navigationOptions.
-I'd document both, headerMode: 'none' to disable globally, and header: null to disable header for one screen.

 There are 2 ways to use this component for a header in React Navigation:

 1. Disable the default header for one screen: